francoisdevlin/config-expressions/examples/README.md

 ## 007 locality vs specificity
 Locality is established by creating a new dictionary object

 This example shows local instructions winning oevr global ones.
 Observe development.app1.db.url.
-Even thought the global rule is more specific, the specification of a local wildcard rule overrides the global one.
-This is because the most local rules win a conflict.
+Even thought the global expression is more specific, the specification of a local wildcard expression overrides the global one.
+This is because the most local expression wins a conflict.

-You can see that more specific rules still win if they have the same locality, in development.app2.db.url
+You can see that more specific expressions still win if they have the same locality, in `development.app2.db.url`

     {